omerwe/polyfun/README.md

 conda env create -f polyfun.yml conda activate polyfun
 ```
+ ⚡ **Note**: You can speed up the installation by ~100x by [installing mamba](https://github.com/mamba-org/mamba) and then replacing mamba with conda in the commands above.

 This will install all the dependencies except for [FINEMAP](http://www.christianbenner.com) and [LDstore](http://www.christianbenner.com)
 This will allow you to perform fine-mapping using SuSiE, but not using FINEMAP.
 Please see installation instructions for FINEMAP and LDstore below.